Belly Button Piercing & Jewelry Guide

 Your Piercing is Healed.
 Now you can Shop for a new Belly Ring

-You followed all the advice and you’re completely healed.
-Now for the fun part—shopping for jewelry to adorn your awesome navel piercing!
+You followed all the advice, and you’re completely healed.
+Now for the fun part: shopping for jewelry to adorn your awesome navel piercing!
 Remember when we talked about body jewelry sizes?
 It’s still important.
 You want to look for 14G navel piercing jewelry with a barbell length of 3/8" (standard) or 7/16" (longer).

 Our belly button rings are made from solid 14k gold.
 Our gold is nickel-free, as nickel is generally the metal that people with metal allergies react to.
-The reason we choose gold, platinum, or titanium as our metals of preference for your belly piercing, is that these materials are more pure and tend to have fewer additives that your body can react to.
+The reason we choose gold, platinum, or titanium as our metals of preference for your belly piercing is that these materials are more pure and tend to have fewer additives that your body can react to.

 Cost considerations: if you want a healthy belly piercing and love the look of quality body jewelry, then you may want to invest in a gold belly button ring.

 Important: Be aware that even though you’re going to want to adorn your belly button with gorgeous, sparkly, dangle jewelry all the time, it’s best to wear basic jewelry for the majority of the time.
-This means stick to simple, non-dangle curved barbells or CBRs (hoops) made of high quality titanium or gold with minimal adornment.
+This means that you should stick to simple, non-dangle curved barbells or CBRs (hoops) made of high quality titanium or gold with minimal adornment.
 Save your elaborate chandeliers and dangle belly button rings for day wear or special occasions.
 Whatever you do, don’t sleep in elaborate navel rings.
 This preserves your piercing, keeping it from getting irritated, and also keeps your jewelry in good shape.